Sacrococcygeal Teratoma Surgery: Julia’s Story

 Jenny returned to the CFDT for follow-up appointments, first monthly, then biweekly and then weekly toward the end of her pregnancy.
 At each follow-up appointment, the SCT was larger.
 By 38 weeks’ gestation — the planned time of delivery — the tumor was about the size of a grapefruit.
 While it’s common for babies with SCTs to require birth by C-section, Jenny hoped to deliver vaginally.
-The care team supported and fulfilled Jenny’s vision for her delivery while also ensuring mom and baby’s safety by performing a procedure to drain fluid from the tumor to decrease its size prior to induction of labor.
+Luckily, the tumor was mostly fluid-filled.
+The care team was able to support and fulfill Jenny’s vision for her delivery while also ensuring mom and baby’s safety by performing a procedure to drain fluid from the tumor to decrease its size prior to induction of labor.

 Julia was born in CHOP’s Garbose Family Special Delivery Unit (SDU).
 The SDU was created specifically for babies like her, who require surgery and/or intensive care immediately after birth.
 Despite Jenny’s heightened sense of fear due to the birth defect, she says it was her best delivery experience.

 “I can’t say enough about the nurses, the midwife and everyone in the SDU,” she says.
 “You can tell they have a lot of experience dealing with moms who are scared because they were so calming.
 The way they handled it, I had nothing to be scared of.”